tomvodi/cointracking-export-converter/README.md

 - User configuration for custom mapping between CoinTracking and Blockpit transaction types
 - User configuration for timezone of the timestamps in the CoinTracking export file
 - Skipping of empty transactions that don't have an outgoing, incoming or fee amount
+- Generated a transaction ID as CoinTracking does not include the ID in the export file

 ## Live Development